hada0/warships/README.md

 This would reduce the duplication of code.
 2) Refactor into a method e.g. `PlayerTurn(player player1, player opponent)` which would improve the readability of the `main.cpp` file.
 I definitely think it could be tidier with more abstraction.
+In hindsight, it would've been much more efficient and time-saving to start with an abstract class for player which could be used to implement
+`COMPUTER` functionality as well as `PLAYER` functionality.

-A large portion of the time on this project was focused on displaying the graph and tables.
+A significant portion of the time on this project was focused on displaying the graph and tables.
 As someone who values user experience, it was important to ensure the players had an aesthetic display that was easy to read and understand.
 The image below shows a player's boards and ship library status.